davidebelcastro-sig/Client-Server/README.md

 Insert in configurazione.txt HOST and PORT of the server Run server.py on a computer,and calcolatrice.py in other machine.
-When the user click "=" on the calculator,start the connection with server and client The file configurazione.txt must be present in both the machines.
+When the user click "=" on the calculator,start the connection with server and client The file configurazione.txt must be present in machine where is the client.py/calcolatrice.py.

 # WARNING